pantheon-systems/documentation/source/content/guides/launch/05-advanced-curls.md

 image: getting-started-Largethumb
 ---

-This section provides information on how to use essential commands during the migration process, as well as commands to compare your old site to your newly migrated site on Pantheon.
+This section provides information on how to use cURL commands during the migration process, as well as commands to compare your old site to your newly migrated site on Pantheon.

 The commands below show you how to:

 - Test a domain not yet resolved to Pantheon with advanced cURL techniques